 Bottleneck signatures

 We tried to find bottleneck signatures with the diversity excess method and the Wilcoxon signed rank test method with Bottleneck (Cornuet & Luikart, 1996), with a particular interest to subsamples genotyped after the beginning of control (cohorts 61 and 67).
 We used the three mutation models: IAM, TPM with default options, and SMM.
 Significant signatures of a bottleneck can be suspected if the test is highly significant with the IAM and significant with the TPM at least.
-Weaker signals tend to be produced in population with very small effective population sizes (TdM, unpublished simulation results).
+Weaker signals tend to be produced in population with very small effective population sizes (De Meeûs, unpublished simulation results).

 Results

+Captured flies, apparent densities and sex-ratio

+The number of flies captured, per gender and total, the apparent density per trap and day (ADTD) and the sex-ratio for the different cohorts are presented in Table 2.
+There is a clear drop in ADTP after the beginning of VCC.
+We also observed a significant change in sex-ratio across cohorts (p-value=0.0015), but this is only due to the small sex-ratio observed in 2009 (Table 2).
+When we removed 2009 data, differences are not significant any more (P-value=0.491).

+Table 2: Number of males (NM), females (NF) and total number (N) of Glossina palpalis gambiensis captured in the HAT focus of Boffa (Guinea), with year of capture and corresponding cohort, apparent density per trap and day (ADTD) and sex-ratio.